Banish condensation on your walls and ceilings with these 10 simple methods

 1. Dry clothes outdoors

 Where possible, hang wet clothes outdoors to prevent excess moisture from building up inside your property.
-If you’re unable to dry clothes this way, then try to dry them in a bathroom with an extractor fan running or use a dehumidifier.
+If you can’t do this when trying to dry clothes in winter, then try to dry them in a bathroom with an extractor fan running or use a dehumidifier.

 ‘Thicker items such as bedsheets and towels are big problems if drying inside as it will take a long time and there will be more moisture in them to be released.
 Use a tumble dryer or dry outside if possible.
 Dry clothes on a heated towel rail in the bathroom and make sure to open windows.’